 So you’ve gotten the skills section out of the way.
 Now, you want to focus on letting your previous experience shine.

-Sure, you may not have worked a traditional 9-to-5 yet, but that doesn’t mean you don’t have the chops.
+Sure, you may not have worked as a teen in a traditional 9-to-5 yet, but that doesn’t mean you don’t have the chops.
 So how can you convince the recruiter you can do what it takes as a high school student looking for a college job?

 Focus on impact (using metrics) from previous roles like volunteer work, internships, regular chores, extracurricular activities, or side gigs.
 Showcase using numbers the impact you had.
 Recruiters will clearly see that you know what’s important, and more importantly know how to measure it.